File Handling in Python| Python File Handling

 r mode:

-mode opens the file for reading only.
+r mode opens an existing file for read operation, shows error if the file does not exist.
+The r mode opens the file for reading only.
 The file pointer is placed at the beginning of the file.
-If the file does not exist, open()
+If the file does not exist, open() raises a FileNotFoundError.

 Example-1